-The Bishopstrow hotel is a traditional country house hotel, which dates back to 1817 and has retained its period charm.
-Easily accessible, the hotel is about 30 minutes drive from Bath, and located close to multiple attractions, including the Longleat Adventure and Safari Park, and Stone Henge.
+The Bishopstrow Hotel is a traditional country house hotel, which dates back to 1817 and has retained its period charm.
+Easily accessible, the hotel is about 30 minutes drive from Bath, and is located close to multiple attractions, including the Longleat Adventure and Safari Park, and Stone Henge.

-We arrived early to the main house where we were greeted by a very friendly and helpful receptionist.
-She helped us check in, and told us that we were welcome to use the facilities until our afternoon tea reservation.
+We arrived early at the main house where we were greeted by a very friendly and helpful receptionist.
+She helped us check-in, and told us that we were welcome to use the facilities until our afternoon tea reservation.
 A gentleman came to give us a tour of the house, so we left our luggage at reception, and took our bathers so that we could enjoy a quick swim in the pool.

-He showed us where the lounge and library areas were, along with the restaurant where dinner and breakfast was served and walked through to the spa reception, and changing rooms.
-We were also told that tennis equipment was available along with use of the court through the spa reception.
+He showed us where the lounge and library areas were, along with the restaurant where dinner and breakfast were served and walked through to the spa reception, and changing rooms.
+We were also told that tennis equipment was available along with the use of the court through the spa reception.